-They do not list works that you’ve already put on Ebay or Craiglist.
+They do not list works that you’ve already put on eBay or Craiglist.

 Commission fee: $300 min.
 From 10% to 30% based on price.
-Learn more and contact Diva group here.
+Learn more and contact the Diva group here.

-Submission form is here.
+The submission form is here.
 You can submit up to 10 works.

 Gallery today is an online art gallery for artists all over the world since 2003.
 It is focused only on paintings and artists.
 They do not sell prints or any digital art and reproductions, only original art.

 The information about selling your art with Gallery today is quite hard to find on their website, so I just leave it here.
 All works will be reviewed before you can sell them.

 IdeelArt is an online gallery for abstract art from all over the world.
 This is a real paradise for abstract art lovers and artists.